ebenezermtc/ebenezermtc.github.io/_posts/2015-04-23-Condolences-Nena Tiukinhoy.markdown

   - general
 ---

-Mrs.Nena O.Tiukinhoy (93) grandmother of Mrs.Corimarie Jacob left for our heavenly abode on Wednesday, April 23rd at Surigao City, Philippines.
+Mrs.Nena O.Tiukinhoy (93) grandmother of Mrs.Corimarie Jacob left for our heavenly abode on Monday, April 20th at Surigao City, Philippines.
 Please uphold the bereaved family in your prayers.